jyates/jyates.github.com/_drafts/self-improving-architectures.md

 To paraphrase from Ben Thompson, _anything taken to its extreme inherently becomes no longer that thing_.
 For instance, democracy to its extreme is mob rule.
 However, when looking at the extreme of the _goals_ of democracy we see fair governing of a people based on their needs and desires (something that inherently doesn't look like mob rule).

 So maybe it comes down to keeping in mind the right metrics of success, not the existing system within which are operating.
+Any making those end goals understood across the organization.

+Maybe?
+Still working on this one...

 ## Notes